11611050/Data-Science/README.md

-# 👋 Hi, I’m Sai Prakash – Welcome to My Data Science Projects!
+# 👋 Hi, I’m Sai Prakash Reddy – Welcome to My Data Science Projects!

 Thanks for dropping by my portfolio!
 This space showcases my passion for finding insights in data, building useful tools, and having a bit of fun along the way.
 Below are a few projects I really enjoyed working on—each one taught me something new about analytics, code, and the world it describes.